 Some of the healthiest foods are high in calories, so it's important to learn the correct serving sizes before you go overboard.
 Can't resist extra guacamole?
 Love to munch on spoonfuls of nut butter?
 Check out the recommended portions and try to tweak your habits accordingly:

 - Whole-grain pasta: When it comes to carbohydrates, complex is certainly the way to go.
 With extra fiber, protein, and vitamins, they're a crucial part of any diet.
 But a full plate of whole-grain pasta?
 Not your best bet.
-Learn what serving sizes look like so that you can eyeball it on your own, and keep in mind that a half cup of dry whole-grain pasta is around 200 calories.
+Learn what serving sizes look like so that you can eyeball it on your own, and keep in mind that one cup of cooked whole wheat spaghetti is just under 200 calories.

 - Energy bars: Although they shouldn't replace meals too often, that's what most energy bars are meant to do — a single bar can contain up to 300 calories, after all.
 They're convenient and usually healthy, but it's smart to study labels and scrutinize ingredients.
 That way, you'll recognize which bars are healthy snacks vs. those that should be eaten as meal replacements.